 If medication needs to be administered during program hours, please complete a Medication Authorization Form and submit the medication in the original container at camp week.
 Medications are kept in a medication lock box except EpiPens or inhalers, which are kept on the camp counselor during the program day and then returned to the parent or medication lock box each evening.
 Parents are also required to sign a daily to dispense medication on the Medication Tracking Form.

 Our camps are inclusive of all children and we make every effort to accommodate camper needs.
 Parents must complete an Individual Care Plan so that needs and requests can be carefully considered.
 Parents may be asked to meet with the camp director to discuss the best possible outcome for each child.

+Please provide a nut-free lunch for your child.
 Your child will feel better and have more energy during the day with healthy items packed for lunch.
 Here are some ideas for great lunch box fillers from the Harvard School of Public Health.
 Not all the items listed below are non- perishable.
 Lunch boxes with reusable ice packs help keep lunches safe from the summer heat.

 - Pack fruits and vegetables every day: Applesauce, grapes, raw broccoli or cauliflower, pepper slices, apples, mandarin oranges, cucumber slices, berries, zucchini and yellow squash, and raisins.
 Make vegetables fun with a low-fat dipping sauce.

 - Pack a protein or grain option every day: Cereal bars, rice cakes, cheese, hard boiled eggs, yogurt, granola, trail mix and dry cereal.
 Use wheat bread over white bread for sandwiches.
 Pack foods that have NO TRANS FATS!